Festival Foods: Corporate headquarters

 In September 2015, Festival announced plans for a new corporate headquarters facility in De Pere, Wisconsin.
 Festival Foods also maintains a support office in Onalaska, Wisconsin.

 Charitable giving

-In 18 cities in Wisconsin, Festival Foods sponsors an annual fireworks show.

-Festival Foods also hosts the Turkey Trot, a 2 and 5 mile walk/run that takes place on Thanksgiving in ten communities in Wisconsin.
+Sponsor of the annual fireworks show in 18 Wisconsin cities, the company also hosts the Turkey Trot, a 2 and 5-mile walk/run that takes place on Thanksgiving in ten communities in Wisconsin.
 Proceeds from the event go to the YMCA and the Boys and Girls Clubs of America.

 Festival Foods also sponsors the Green Bay Marathon, Lifest, and Grocers on the Green Golf Outing.

-In 2021 Festival Foods partnered with Hormel Foods to donate 7,000 lbs of ham to help feed homeless people in Milwaukee.
+In 2021, it partnered with Hormel Foods to donate 7,000 lbs of ham to help feed homeless people in Milwaukee.